valeiras/working-day/README.md

 - Correct the time format for the tooltip, and the weird formatting of the stats
 - Make the skeletons match the cards
-- Add toasts informing of the success or failure of operations